-TOM Nephrology, I mean Surgery, please.

-Beat, as he puts his fingers to his temples, massaging.

-TOM (CONT'D) Does anyone at your clinic perform nephrodesis reversals? (beat) Yes?

-He stops massaging - as if his headache has suddenly disappeared.

-TOM (CONT'D) That's great! (beat) No, sorry, I was just - how soon could I schedule the procedure? (beat) Super! (beat, then suddenly deflated) No, that's impossible.
-I mean even if a trip half way across the country were physically possible -(beat) How much?
-But - ? (beat)

-Tom hangs up without saying good-bye.
+TOM Nephrology, I mean Surgery, please. (pause, during which he puts his fingers to his temples, massaging) Does anyone at your clinic perform nephrodesis reversals? (pause) Yes?
+(He stops massaging, his headache suddenly forgotten.)
+That's great! (pause) No, sorry, I was just - how soon could I schedule the procedure? (pause) Super! (pause) (suddenly deflated) No, that's impossible.
+I mean even if a trip half way across the country were physically possible -(pause) How much?
+But -? (pause) (Tom hangs up without saying good-bye.
 Stares at Simon.
 Stares at the tube connecting them.
 Stares into space.
 After a while, he works on his laptop.
-A while later, he picks up the phone again and dials.

-'''

-TOM (CONT'D)

-Surgery, please.

-(beat)

-'''

-TOM (CONT'D) Hello, does your hospital perform nephrodesis reversals? (beat) I see. (a little wary, unwilling to get his hopes dashed again) And what's a TNRC hearing? (long beat) And they may decide to grant a reversal? (beat) All right. (getting hopeful) How do I get a hearing? (beat, definitely excited now) Yes, please. (beat) June 15?
-There's nothing earlier? (beat) I see.
+A while later, he picks up the phone again and dials.)
+Surgery, please. (pause) Hello, does your hospital perform nephrodesis reversals? (pause) I see. (a little wary, unwilling to get his hopes dashed again) And what's a TNRC hearing? (long pause) And they may decide to grant a reversal? (pause) All right. (getting hopeful) How do I get a hearing? (pause) (definitely excited now) Yes, please.

+(pause) June 15?
+There's nothing earlier? (pause) I see.
 No, that's fine.
-Thank you. (beat) Tom Wagner. (beat) Oh.
-Is there any way - I mean I was hoping - could we do this by phone, by conference call? (beat) Yes, yes I can. (beat) Very good.
+Thank you. (pause) Tom Wagner. (pause) Oh.
+Is there any way - I mean I was hoping - could we do this by phone, by conference call? (pause) Yes, yes I can. (pause) Very good.
 June 15.
 11:00 a.m.
-Thank you. (beat) I will.
+Thank you. (pause) I will.
 Thank you.

-Tom hangs up and smiles for perhaps the first time since all of this happened.
-But his smile quickly fades as he dials again.

-TOM (CONT'D) Mr. Watts, please. (beat) Thank you. (beat) Mr. Watts.
-Tom. (beat) I'm afraid not, sir.
-My, ah, medical condition seems to be persisting a bit longer than I had expected.
-(CONT'D)

-TOM (CONT'D) (beat) Well, I was hoping - I've got over a month's vacation time coming, and I was wondering -would it be possible to take the time now? (beat) I realize that -(beat) Well, I don't think extended sick leave applies, sir.
-I'm not sick. (beat) No, I'm not in rehab, sir.
+(Tom hangs up and smiles for perhaps the first time since all of this happened.
+But his smile quickly fades as he dials again.)
+Mr. Watts, please. (pause) Thank you. (pause) Mr. Watts.
+Tom. (pause) I'm afraid not, sir.
+My, ah, medical condition seems to be persisting a bit longer than I had expected. (pause) Well, I was hoping - I've got over a month's vacation time coming, and I was wondering - would it be possible to take the time now? (pause) I realize that - (pause) Well, I don't think extended sick leave applies, sir.
+I'm not sick. (pause) No, I'm not in rehab, sir.
 I swear it's nothing like that.
-I -(beat) Yes, sir, I believe I can. (beat) Thank you, sir.

-Tom hangs up, turns his attention to his laptop, changes his mind, lies back, nods off.
+I - (pause) Yes, sir, I believe I can. (pause) Thank you, sir.
+(Tom hangs up, turns his attention to his laptop, changes his mind, lies back, nods off.)

-As before.
 Dr. Anders enters and begins her monitoring routine.